ayosecu/security-terms/11_OS_Implementation_and_Systems/06_Windows_Security_Topics.md

 ## 2. Active Directory (AD)
   - What It Is
     - **A directory service used in Windows networks for centralized authentication, authorization, and directory management**.
   - Components
     - **Domain Controllers (DCs)**: **Servers hosting the AD database**.
     - **Objects**: Users, groups, devices, and policies.
     - **Authentication Protocols**: Kerberos, NTLM.
   - **BloodHound Tool**
     - A tool for mapping and analyzing AD environments to identify attack paths.
-      - Features:
+    - Features
       - Visualizes relationships between users, groups, and computers.
       - Identifies misconfigurations, such as over-permissioned users or groups.
     - Typical Use Cases
       - Penetration testing to identify privilege escalation paths.
       - Blue team activities to harden AD environments.
   - Kerberos Authentication with AD
     - How It Works
       - Kerberos uses tickets issued by a Key Distribution Center (KDC) to authenticate users.
       - Components
         - TGT (Ticket Granting Ticket): Issued to authenticate users within the domain.
         - Service Tickets: Granted for specific resource access.
     - Attack Techniques
       - Golden Ticket
         - Forged TGTs using the KRBTGT account hash.
       - Silver Ticket
         - Forged service tickets to access specific resources.
       - Pass-the-Ticket
         - Reusing stolen Kerberos tickets.
 <br>

 ## 3. Windows SMB (Server Message Block)
   - What It Is
     - **A protocol for sharing files, printers, and network resources**.
   - Common Uses
     - File sharing between Windows systems.
     - Remote access to shared resources.
   - Security Concerns
     - EternalBlue Exploit
       - Exploited vulnerabilities in SMBv1 (e.g., WannaCry ransomware).